 SXI will observe solar flares, coronal mass ejections, coronal holes and active regions in the X-ray region of the electromagnetic spectrum from 6 to 60 A (Angstroms).
-These features are the dominant sources of disturbances in space weather that lead to, for example, geomagnetic storms.
+These features are associated with solar wind shock waves, which if directed towards the Earth, can lead to geomagnetic storms.
 SXI will also examine flare properties, newly emerging active regions, and X-ray bright points on the Sun.